-- 14.9.1 With regard to the effect on the living conditions of the adjoining neighbouring properties, it is considered that the neighbouring flats at 1-10 Island Point would be most affected by the proposal.
+- 14.11.1 With regard to the effect on the living conditions of the adjoining neighbouring properties, it is considered that the neighbouring flats at 1-10 Island Point would be most affected by the proposal.
 The Lymington Shores development is located a sufficient distance away not to result in any unacceptable impact.
-Equally the proposed development would be sited a considerable distance away from the existing residential properties along Undershore Road. - 14.9.2 Island Point is sited immediately to the south of the application site.
+Equally the proposed development would be sited a considerable distance away from the existing residential properties along Undershore Road. - 14.11.2 Island Point is sited immediately to the south of the application site.
 The occupiers of these flats currently share the access track onto Undershore Road.
 There is some vegetation and tree planting that surrounds the perimeter of the boundary to Island Point, and car parking is provided to the front and side of the building (north and west).
 To the rear of the flats is a grassed amenity area.
+The flatted

-The flatted building is orientated with its main outlook facing north and south, although it is noted that there are windows on the side elevation including balconies facing the application site. - 14.9.3 The main views are from the front elevation of the residential flats, which currently face north and onto the existing unattractive buildings.
+- building is orientated with its main outlook facing north and south, although it is noted that there are windows on the side elevation including balconies facing the application site. - 14.11.3 The main views are from the front elevation of the residential flats, which currently face north and onto the existing unattractive buildings.
 The proposed development would be sited further away from the front (north)elevation than the existing building.
 This is considered to be an improvement.
-While units 10 and 11 would be sited closer to the side

-(west) elevation of the flats, the distance between the buildings would measure some 15 metres, which would not unacceptably compromise light or outlook.

-- 14.9.4 In terms of overlooking, a number of first floor windows are proposed on the south and east elevation of the proposed building which would face the flats.
+While units 10 and 11 would be sited closer to the side (west) elevation of the flats, the distance between the buildings would measure some 15 metres, which would not unacceptably compromise light or outlook. - 14.11.4 In terms of overlooking, a number of first floor windows are proposed on the south and east elevation of the proposed building which would face the flats.
 The distance from the first floor windows at units 6, 7, 8 would be more than 20 metres away from the existing flats and together with the oblique angle, it is considered that the proposal would not result in any unacceptable overlooking.
 Proposed Units 10 and 11 would be sited slightly closer and would be about 15 metres away.
-The first floor windows proposed on the eastern elevation would incorporate louvres which would help reduce overlooking to the neighbouring flats, which can be secured by condition. - 14.9.5 In relation to noise and disturbance, the applicant has submitted an 'Environmental Noise Survey and Noise Impact Assessment Report'.
+The first floor windows proposed on the eastern elevation would incorporate louvers which would help reduce overlooking to the neighbouring flats, which can be secured by condition. - 14.11.5 In relation to noise and disturbance, the applicant has submitted an 'Environmental Noise Survey and Noise Impact Assessment Report'.
 The Environmental Health Officer does not raise an objection to the proposal subject to conditions.
-Indeed, the removal of the General Industrial Use (Class B2) and the use as light industrial and office uses are likely to improve the situation.
+Indeed, the removal of the General Industrial Use (Class B2) and the use as light industrial and office uses are likely to improve the situation. - 14.11.6 Representations have been made that there should be time restrictions on the operational hours at the site.
+However, given that there are currently no time restrictions at the site, it would not be justified or reasonable to impose a condition restricting operational times.
+It should be noted that condition 8 does restrict delivery times.

-14.10 Other matters
+14.12 Other matters